Albeck-Lab/CellAnalysisND2/README.md

 Replace the variables as follows:

--file - file name in quotes. 'test.nd2'
+- file - file name in quotes. 'test.nd2'

--positions - the number of positions in the nd2 file.
+- positions - the number of positions in the nd2 file.
 If xy 1-50, this field should be 50

--maxDiam - maximum cell diamater for identification.
+- maxDiam - maximum cell diamater for identification.
 Usu.
 30-75

--minDiam - minimum cell diameter for identification.
+- minDiam - minimum cell diameter for identification.
 Usu.
 12-20

--circularity - circularity for cell identification.
+- circularity - circularity for cell identification.
 Usu.
 0-1.
 Closer to 1 the more circular

--c1Background - Background values for the 1st channel.
+- c1Background - Background values for the 1st channel.
 This is to get rid of noise in the output.

 -workers - The number of processors you want this job to take.
 More cores the more intensive it is on your computer, but the faster the output will come.
 Most computer have 4 cores.
 Matlab has one core for processing by default.
 This value adds extra workers.
 3 workers = 4 cores.